AniketKumarJha007/Spreadsheet/README.md

 # Spreadsheet

- - Created a web-based Excel clone using vanilla JavaScript, HTML,  and CSS with full functionality.
+ - Created a web-based Spreadsheet using vanilla JavaScript, HTML,  and CSS with full functionality.
  - Designed features such as a 2D grid with rows, columns, and multiple sheets, along with a formula and address bar.
  - Enabled text formatting options (font size, type, alignment, etc.) and implemented formula evaluation using DFS and infix stack evaluation.